Colleagues pay tribute to NHS staff who have died during Covid-19 crisis

 Aimee O’Rourke, 39, also died at the hospital she worked at – the Queen Elizabeth The Queen Mother Hospital (QEQMH) in Margate, Kent, on Thursday.

-Julie Gammon, ward manager on the acute medical unit where Ms O’Rourke worked, said her team had been left devastated by the loss.
+Julie Gammon, ward manager on the acute medical unit where Ms O’Rourke worked, said her team were devastated by the loss.

 “She was such a kind and caring nurse, and she had a really special relationship with her patients and colleagues,” she said.